jonnonz1/nz-statute-book/acts/public/2004/judicial-conduct-commissioner-and-judicial-conduct-panel-act-2004.md

 ### 36 Amendments do not apply to certain complaints
 Complaints made before the commencement of the Judicial Conduct Commissioner and Judicial Conduct Panel (Deputy Commissioner and Disposal of Complaints) Amendment Act 2010 must be dealt with as if that Act had not been enacted.

-## Schedule 1 — Overview of process forJudicial Conduct Commissionerand Judicial Conduct Panel
+## Schedule 1 — Overview of process for Judicial Conduct Commissioner and Judicial Conduct Panel

 ## Schedule 2 — Provisions relating to Judicial Conduct Commissioner and members of Judicial Conduct Panel